 The 2READ instruction enable double throughput of Serial Flash in read mode.
 The address is latched on rising edge of SCLK, and data of every two bits (interleave on 2 I/O pins) shift out on the falling edge of SCLK at a maximum frequency fT.
-The first address byte can be at any location.
+The first address can't be any location if the device is still in 3-Byte mode.
 The address is automatically increased to the next higher address after each byte data is shifted out, so the whole memory can be read out at a single 2READ instruction.
 The address counter rolls over to 0 when the highest address has been reached.
 Once writing 2READ instruction, the following address/dummy/data out will perform as 2-bit instead of previous 1-bit.